blurstudio/hab/README.md

 Approximate time generated using `time cmd.exe /c  "hab -h"` in git bash after omitting the `%py_exe% -m ...` call.

+You can also set the `%TMP%` environment variable to a unique folder, but this is more of a fix for scripted or unittest workflows.

 # Glosary

 * **activate:** Update the current process(shell) for a given configuration.
 Name taken